 H2A.
-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 3,591 17,447 Inc. in full- time o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line $\mathbf{n}$ \$5,881 \$4,925 Inc. in full- time p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 118 517 Inc. in full- time q) Average dollar amount of institutional non-need-based athletic Inc. in full- scholarships and grants awarded to students in line p \$13,705 \$14,136 time
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 366 1,591 Included in full-time o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$2,923 \$2,230 и p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 105 468 u q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$13,056 \$18,265 u